inspec/inspec/docs-chef-io/content/inspec/signing.md

 [cwolfe@lodi temp]$
 ```

-Keep your signing key secret.
-You need to devise a way of distributing the validation key to your profile users.
+Ensure to keep your signing key secret.
+It would help if you devised a way of distributing the validation key to your profile users.

 ### How do I sign profiles?

-If you wish to sign profiles yourself, you will need a signing key.
+You will need a signing key to sign profiles.
 Specify the name of the key and the name of the profile.

 ```bash
 [cwolfe@lodi temp]$ inspec sign profile --keyname test-03 --profile simple